Goals of the Program:

 - Seek and secure animal related employment

-As a student in the Animal Science and Management program, you will be required to complete the following courses:
+As a student in the Veterinary Science program, you will be required to complete the following courses:

 - Animal Health

 During your junior year, the programs focus will be on Animal Health and Animal Science and Technology:

 Veterinary Science students will examine causes, symptoms, and treatment of common disease with emphasis on developing preventative health management plans.
 Topics will include the study of pathogens, and classifying types of disease and disorders.
 Students will perform animal health assessments and compare to standard characteristics.
 Throughout the course, students will utilize principles of technology to manage information systems, and research issues affecting the industry.

 Veterinary Science students will learn and apply responsible animal management principles and routine husbandry practices.
 Topics will include nutrition, feeding, and caring for animals, body/carcass composition evaluation, and applying marketing principles to the sale and distribution of animal products.
 Learners will investigate animal genetics and how it impacts principles of animal improvement, selection and marketing.
 Throughout the course, learners will develop business leadership, problem-solving and communication skills in relation to the science of animals.

 During your senior year, the focus will be on Companion Animal Selection, Nutrition and Management and Veterinary Science: